onnx/onnx/docs/proposals/SymbolicShapeInfProposal.md

 ## Current onnx shape inference limitations (Pre ONNX 1.10)
 Today, ONNX shape inference is not guaranteed to be complete.
 Wherever possible we fall back to rank inference however, there are scenarios when rank inference is not possible either.
 Here are the various limitations which block the completion of shape inference:

-* Some dynamic behaviors block the flow of shape inference, and the shape inference stops.
+1. Some dynamic behaviors block the flow of shape inference, and the shape inference stops.
 For example, reshape to a dynamically computed shape.

-* Shape inference works only with constants and simple variables.
+2. Shape inference works only with constants and simple variables.
 It does not support arithmetic expressions containing variables nor does it support symbol generation.
 For example, concatenation on tensors of shapes (5, 2) and (7, 2) can be inferred to produce a result of shape (12, 2), but concatenation on tensors of shapes (5, 2) and (N, 2) will simply produce (?, 2), where “?” represents a dimension with neither dim value nor dim param, rather than containing a representation of N+5 or generating a new symbol (M, 2).
 In such scenarios shape propagation stops.

-* All operators are not required to have a shape inference implementation.
+3. All operators are not required to have a shape inference implementation.
 When such an op is encountered the shape inference stops.
 There are also cases when rank inference is not done as a fallback mechanism.
 (Note: We are working on an ongoing basis to identify and fix such issues.
 The current document does not focus on this limitation)

 ## Goals and Non-Goals
 Our **goal** is to fix the shape inference gap in scenarios where:

-* shape computations are done in branches (refer to limitation 1)
+* Shape computations are done in branches (refer to limitation 1)

-* symbolic dimensions are present (refer to limitation 2)
+* Symbolic dimensions are present (refer to limitation 2)

 By fixing these gaps we aim to: